image-source-control/image-source-control/readme.txt

 **Instructions**

-Find instructions under *Other Notes* or at the <a href="http://webgilde.com/en/image-source-control/image-source-control-manual/">image source control website</a>.
+Find instructions under *Other Notes* or at the [image source control website](http://webgilde.com/en/image-source-control/image-source-control-manual/).

 == Installation ==